-With IICRC certified technicians, Steri-Clean can treat for any lingering odors.
+With IICRC certified technicians, Steri-Clean Pittsburgh can treat any lingering odors.
 This process includes disinfection using a broad-spectrum disinfectant with a 6 log kill, meaning it reduces Colony Forming Units by 99.9999%, which is statistically equivalent to having zero CFUs left.

-Steri-Clean can treat cars, homes, commercial buildings.
-We have encountered the worst odors imaginable including body decomposition, sewage, smoke, animal and rodent feces, cat ammonia, rotting foods, etc. There is a different process for each of these which is very effective.
+Steri-Clean Pittsburgh can treat cars, homes, commercial buildings.
+We have encountered the worst odors imaginable including body decomposition, sewage, cigarette smoke, animal and rodent feces, cat ammonia, rotting foods, etc. There is a different process for each of these which is very effective.

-Many people relate to the idea of a car detailing when they think of deodorization.
+Many people relate to the idea of car detailing when they think of deodorization.
 As an example, a used-car dealer will clean a trade-in and may spray a scented deodorizer in the car to mask any old odors.
 These sprays, similar to Febreze, only cover the odor with a new odor.

 Typical deodorizers will be one of the following: oxidizer, encapsulator, or disinfectant. • Encapsulators work very well by coating the surface, trapping the odor by creating a barrier, thus preventing the molecules from becoming airborne so you can smell them.
 The problem with this approach is that the surface can become worn (imagine spraying a carpet and then rubbing your shoes across it) which will then release the odors again.